ahabegger/CA-2-HCOMB/README.md

 python main.py 1A0M 6 -v -r --output_xyz "output_structure.xyz" --output_pdb "output_structure.pdb"
 ```

-This command processes the PDB code `1A0M`, creates a Square Tiling structure, visualizes it, generates a report, and outputs the results in XYZ and PDB formats.
-Here is the visualization of the Square Tiling structure for the PDB code `1A0M`:
+This command processes the PDB code `1A0M`, creates a Cubic Honeycomb structure, visualizes the structure using Matplotlib, generates a report, and outputs the new structure in both XYZ and PDB formats.

 ![1A0M](https://github.com/ahabegger/PDB-2-Lattice/assets/79123947/aea10afb-1893-4a1f-b26b-e747f70705fa)